Shahaanb/Student-Helper/README.md

 [Watch Here](https://youtu.be/YFO3g3qUHRQ)

 ## Description
 Student Helper is a program designed to assist students with various tasks.
-When I was doing my A-levels one year ago, I often had to switch between multiple apps and websites for different subjects.
+When I was doing my A-levels some time ago, I often had to switch between multiple apps and websites for different subjects.
 For example, when I first started Computer Science, I struggled with converting decimal to binary (and hexadecimal) and vice versa.
 This meant constantly looking through multiple websites and notes just to verify my answers.
 Sometimes, when I looked back at those notes, I had no idea how I even got the answer.

 Similarly, during my English Language studies, I frequently searched for new synonyms and words to improve my essays.
 At home, I would spend 10 to 15 minutes manually planning out a Pomodoro timer and writing it all down in a notebook.
 Looking back, these small inefficiencies wasted a lot of time that could have been better utilized.